muntorg/munt-official/mining_documentation/mining_Gulden.md

 limitdeltadiffdrop
 --------

-For optimal mining, it is important to set `limitdeltadiffdrop=n` in your Gulden.conf - if you do not do this you risk having more orphans and in some special cases having your pool crash due to your miners dos'ing you with low difficulty blocks.
+For optimal mining, it is important to set `limitdeltadiffdrop=n` in your Gulden.conf - if you do not do this a default setting will be chosen for you that might be non-optimal for your pool size.

 If you are a large pool - likely to at times have 20% of network weight or more:
 * Set `limitdeltadiffdrop=0`